-Runtime Finally, assuming that tf-idf and feature values have been computed in advance (this process requires approximately 160 seconds), we report in Table 6.3 the time required to produce a set of threads on the development set.
-This measurement includes clustering for the k-means baseline, model fitting for the DTM baseline, and random projections, computation of the covariance matrix, and sampling for the k-SDPP.
+Table 6.3: Running time for the tested methods.

+computation of the covariance matrix, and sampling for the k-SDPP.
 The tests were run on a machine with eight Intel Xeon E5450 cores and 32G of memory.
 Thanks to the use of random projections, the k-SDPP is not only the most faithful to human news summaries, but also the fastest by a large margin.